 As I write this article, I have been awake for 36 hours, and I did not sleep one minute.
 I attended my third hackathon in 4 months.
 Wow!
 I had not realized it was such a short period.

 The event was held in Montreal, at the offices of GSoft, from June 3rd to June 5th.
-A 5-7 was held Friday night to complete the formation of the teams.
+A 5-7 took place Friday night to complete the formation of the teams.
 By cons, the program began at 9:30 am Saturday until Sunday morning, same time.
 This is the third time I visit GSoft.
 It’s special not to work there, and yet I know very well how to get to the building!

 I discovered this company when they announced the holding of this event.
-The culture of the company is excellent and they always make sure all their employees are happy at work.
+The culture of the company is excellent, and they always make sure all their employees are happy at work.
 I’ll let you discover for yourself what I mean with #yesimatwork hashtags that are popular on social networks.

 I am very pleased to announce a new hackathon in Montreal: SlackathonMTL!
 The event will be held from June 3 to June 5, 2016.
 I am registered and I can not wait to participate with my team!